AwsGeek/lightsail-containers-nginx/README.md

 # How to Setup an Nginx Reverse Proxy using Amazon Lightsail Containers
 In this guide, you'll learn how to configure a Flask web server behind an Nginx reverse proxy using Lightsail containers.
-The Nginx reverse proxy will accept web requests on port 80 and forward them to the Flask web server on port 5000.
-The Flask web server will fulfill the request and return the response to Nginx.
-A lightsail container service will be created to host both the Bginx and the Flask containers.
+The Nginx reverse proxy accepts web requests on port 80 and forwards them to the Flask web server on port 5000.
+The Flask web server fulfills the requests and return the response to Nginx.
+A Lightsail container service will be created to host both the Nginx and the Flask containers.
 A public endpoint will be created to allow external access to the Nginx server.

 To get started, you'll need an [AWS account](https://portal.aws.amazon.com/billing/signup) and must install [Docker](https://docs.docker.com/engine/install/), [Docker compose](https://docs.docker.com/compose/install/), the [AWS Command Line Interface (CLI) tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and the [Lightsail Control (lightsailctl) plugin](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-install-software) on your system.
 Follow the provided links if you don't have some of those.

 ## Get the source code
-   The source code to accompany this guide can be fund in this repository.
-To get started, clone the GitHub respoitory locally.
+   The source code to accompany this guide can be found in this repository.
+To get started, clone the GitHub respository locally.

    ```bash
    git clone https://github.com/awsgeek/lightsail-containers-nginx.git